parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

-    time: 3.58 ms
+    time: 28.5 ms

+### 5) Low dimensional embedding and clustering

-#### Next we run UMAP on the graph calculated above.
+Next we run UMAP on the graph calculated above.
 Here we will not provide the which assay, cell key or feature key to be used because we want the UMAP to run on default assay with all the filtered cells and with the feature key used to calculate the latest graph.
 We can also provide the parameters values for the UMAP algorithm here

 ```python